Data Linkage Analysis¶

 Link Configuration Explanation¶

-The platform has some built-in links that support quick addition.
-Just click the address input box to view them.
-These links only retain the base URL of the target page without time, query, etc., parameters.
+The platform has built-in some links that allow users to quickly add them; simply click on the address input box to view them.
+These links only retain the basic URL of the target page without including time, query, etc., parameters.
 You can manually add them according to actual needs.

 Parameter Addition Methods

-There are two ways to configure link parameters:
+There are two supported ways to configure link parameters:

-- When configuring parameters, the system presets some commonly used keys that can be selected directly.
-Each key has corresponding explanations and examples.
-Besides preset parameters, you can manually input any key/value pairs to configure links.
+- When configuring parameters, the system presets some commonly used keys that you can directly select from, each key accompanied by its corresponding explanation and example.
+Besides the system-preset parameters, you can also manually input any key/value pair to configure the link.

 What are Template Variables?

 are used to pass dynamic parameter values.
-For example, in a line chart query with by host
+For example, in line chart queries by host

-, clicking a line selects a specific host, so the host value is not fixed.
-To dynamically pass parameters in the link, template variables are needed.
-They pass corresponding values based on the selected host.
+, each time you click a line, you actually select a specific host, so the value of host is not fixed.
+To dynamically pass parameters in the link, you need to use template variables.
+Template variables will pass the corresponding value based on the selected host at the time.

-There are three types of template variables: [Time Variables], [Tag Variables], and [View Variables].
+Currently, 3 types of template variables are supported: [Time Variables], [Tag Variables], and [View Variables].

 Variable Type | Variable | Description |